srg-ics-uplb/blog/content/articles/jach/jach_008.rst

 3. **Feasibility Analysis**: Check tools, data, and time constraints.
 4. **Community Feedback**: Get input from peers and mentors.

+The above tasks can be done with your adviser and mentors.

 Final Tips
 ==========